Legal Insights / Family Law / Overview of Adult Adoption in BC

 As with child adoption, adult adoption grants the adopted person the same legal rights and responsibilities as if they were a biological child of the applicant.
 This includes inheritance rights and the right to use the applicant parent’s surname.

-Adoption can also have a profound emotional and psychological impact, including a stronger sense of belonging and commitment between the individuals involved.
+Adoption can also have a profound emotional and psychological impact, including a stronger sense of belonging, permanence, and commitment between the individuals involved.

-However, adoption also legally ends the relationship with one or both birth parents also impacting inheritance rights.
-Adoption should not be considered lightly.
-Once an order for adoption is granted, it is irrevocable and cannot later be reversed if either the applicant or the adult person adopted changes their mind.
+However, adoption should not be considered lightly.
+Adult adoption legally changes family relationships and may legally end the relationship with one or both birth parents, including for inheritance purposes.
+Once an adoption order is granted, it is irrevocable and cannot later be reversed simply because either the applicant or the adult person adopted changes their mind.

 Need Help?

-For more information relating to child or adult adoption, we can help.
-You can reach out to a member of our adoption team here or contact our office at 604.853.0774 to arrange a consult.
+RDM assists clients with adult and child adoptions throughout British Columbia.
+To learn more, you can reach out to a member of our adoption team here or contact our office at 604.853.0774 to arrange a consultation.

 *Image by Drazen Zigic on Freepik